» View Now

 MassTransfer is a state wide transfer program that provides community college students who complete associate degrees and enroll in linked MassTransfer programs with the full transfer of credit, guaranteed admission, and a tuition discount (each based on final GPA) and provide any student in the Massachusetts public higher education system who completes the MassTransfer Block with the benefit of satisfying the general education/core requirements at any other public higher education institution (with the receiving institution able to add no more than six additional credits or two courses).

 Please be advised that not all majors/programs are available under this agreement.
-Typically, Communication Arts, Early Childhood Education, Elementary Education, Fashion Design and Retailing and Food and Nutrition are not available at Framingham State University through MassTransfer.
-Due to the limited number of transfer spaces available in these programs, the admissions standards are significantly higher and require submission of an undergraduate application for admission.
+Typically, Fashion Design and Retailing, and Food and Nutrition are not available at Framingham State University through MassTransfer.
+Due to the limited number of transfer spaces available in these programs, the admissions standards are significantly higher and require submission of the FSU undergraduate application for admission.

 » Click here to search for approved MassTransfer programs between your Massachusetts Community College and Framingham State.